 What is antimicrobial resistance?

-Antibiotic resistance occurs when specific bacteria becomes resistant to antibiotics.
-Essentially the antibiotics no longer have any effect on bacterial growth.
+Antibiotic resistance occurs when specific bacteria become resistant to antibiotics.
+Essentially, antibiotics no longer have any effect on bacterial growth.
 These bacteria can go on to infect other humans and their ailments will become even harder to treat.